An easy weekday dinner, and fabulous the next day as a leftover lunch; this really is one of my favorites!

 - When you are happy that it’s pretty much ready, roughly chop your kale and add to the soup

 - Simmer for an additional 5 minutes or so and then your soup is ready to serve

 - Add pepper to taste or for garnish

 - Dig in!

-This is lovely served with Marmite and Violife cheese on hot/toasted ciabatta, and makes a delicious filling lunch the next day.
-Packed with flavour, protein and goodness, this is a soup I make as soon as I feel the hint of a sniffle… Add extra cayenne, garlic and ginger to blast that cold right away!
+This is lovely served with Violife cheese on hot/toasted ciabatta, and makes a delicious filling lunch the next day.
+Packed with flavor, protein and goodness, this is a soup I make as soon as I feel the hint of a sniffle… Add extra cayenne, garlic and ginger to blast that cold right away!

 A special mention to Four Corners Lentil Soup, which was the original soup my lovely friend brought round and the inspiration for this recipe.